ADD-SP/ngx_waf/README.md

 ## Why ngx_waf

 * Full-featured: The basic functions of the web application firewall are available.
-* Easy to install: In most cases you can download and use pre-built modules instead of compiling the code.
 * Easy to use: directives are easy to understand and you can probably guess what they mean without reading the documentation.
 * Flexible rules: Provide advanced rules that combine actions (such as block or allow) with multiple conditional expressions.
 * High performance: In more extreme tests, QPS(Queries Per Second) is reduced by about 4% after starting this module.
 See the documentation for details of the tests.